ajaysagarn/CloudOrgSimulator/docs/Introduction.md

 ```

 This configuration accepts the total size of the map-reduce job as well as the split size for every mapper operation.
 The total number of mapper cloudlets generated
 would depend on the total size and the split size of the map-reduce job.
+The default utilization model is set to Stochastic as it provides a more real world utilization value.
+This can be changed to Full in the Config file to create map reduce cloudlets that use the full utilization model.

 A MapReduceJob class has been written that generates mapper and reducer cloudlets and also continuously listens to the execution of every mapper cloudlet.
 Once a Mapper cloudlet is done executing,
 a corresponding reducer cloudlet is dynamically submitted to the broker with an added delay inorder to simulate network-bw/transfer delays.
 This class also has functionality to assign the mapper/reducer cloudlets to a